atakangol/webProjectMovieDB/README.md

 ## Getting Started

-To run and check the website functionality you have to follow the next steps:
+If you want to run the website in your local machine for developing and testing you have to get a project copy.

- **1. Open the project folder.**

- **2. python manage.py runserver.**

- **3. Open the web browser.**

- **4. Search for: 127.0.0.1:8000 .**
+To clone the repository you have to download it to your computer.

 ### Prerequisites

-To use the project you have to install the "requirements.txt"
+To use the project you have to install the "requirements.txt" located in the project repository.
+Use the following command:

 ```
 pip install -r requirements.txt